 - the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the joints in the shoulder

-Symptoms include a dull ache, throbbing, and mild swelling.
+Symptoms include aching, throbbing, and mild swelling.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are stretched, when scar tissue interferes with their electric signals, or the nerves rupture.
-Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
-They are usually the result of high-impact trauma but can also happen because of wear and tear.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are impinged on, when scar tissue interferes with communication between the brain and shoulder, or the nerves are otherwise damaged.
+These injuries can cause shoulder pain, stingers, numbness, and loss of feeling in your shoulder, arm, or hand.
+They are commonly caused by high-impact trauma but can also occur because of degenerative conditions.

 Treating Your Shoulder Pain in Webster Groves, MO

 Your tailored and evidence-backed physical therapy treatments may include:

 - Instrument-assisted soft tissue mobilization to identify soft tissue restrictions, smooth out scar tissue, and treat the affected area